 My mother liked rice but she couldn’t cook it at all well.
 I recoil with horror at some memories, which naturally didn’t freak out a nine-year-old me as I didn’t have a clue at the time.

 She’d boil it in plenty of water, like pasta; and like pasta it would be al dente except al broken dente.
 If it was inedibly tough, she sometimes tried boiling it for the second time – here’s to innovative double cooked rice.

 On other occasions it was mush, soup, goo, unintentional congee.
-And sometimes she’s steam it covered, as you do, except she’d forget to turn the heat off and it would catch and scorch at the bottom on the residual butter she’d added in copious quantities (butter will compensate for the lack of skill was her motto).
+And sometimes she’d steam it covered, as you do, except she’d forget to turn the heat off and it would catch and scorch at the bottom on the residual butter she added in copious quantities (butter compensates for the lack of skill was her motto).

 And that was the only time I enjoyed my mum’s cooking – scraping the nearly burnt solidified rice from the bottom of the pan.

 Little did I know then what I know now: that it’s the to die-for, fight-for, chef-reserved-for bits of cooked rice at the bottom of the pot in many countries, with Spain and Middle East in the fore.